stephanieleary/content-audit/readme.txt

 == Changelog ==

+= 2.0 =
+* Admin bar shows checkmarks for applied audit terms
+* Marking as audited from admin bar clears all other terms
+* New bulk actions to mark as audited or outdated
+* Refactor
 = 1.9.1 =
 * Users dropdown is now limited to roles allowed to audit as per Settings screen.
 = 1.9 =